 And if you’re pregnant or breastfeeding, ask your doctor before taking maca regularly!

 Where to buy maca root powder

 I looove maca by The Maca Team.
 I buy the raw red maca powder, which has the highest nutrients of all maca!
-It’s also fair trade and certified organic.
+Their maca is also fair trade, non-GMO, and certified organic.